loxilb-io/loxilbdocs/docs/aws-multi-az.md

 }
 ```

+After this one can create  a new IAM role using this policy in AWS dashboard : Roles->Create role->Use policy.

 #### LoxiLB EC2 instance creation

-We will create two LoxiLB instances for this example and connect the instances with subnets A and B created above.
+We will create two LoxiLB EC2 instances with appropriate EMI (preferably Ubuntu 20.04 or 22.04).
+For this example we have to connect the instances with subnets A and B created above.
+While creating the instances, one we need to edit the "Network Settings" and "Advanced Detail Settings" as illustrated below:

 ![image](https://github.com/loxilb-io/loxilbdocs/assets/111065900/732c6b66-33b3-4927-8864-abf03377042b)